 Only expenditure related to work actually carried out in the qualifying period can qualify for the relief.
 Provided the work is carried out in the period, the date of actual payment is not relevant.
 A late payment for work carried out before the commencement of the period does not qualify, nor does a pre-payment for work carried out after the end of the period.

-22. What are the limits to qualifying expenditure?
+22. What are the limits to expenditure that qualifies for relief?

 There is no limit to how much can be invested in the refurbishment/conversion of a premises.
 The limit is on the amount of relief which can be obtained.
 The limit is imposed on the project itself, so it does not matter how many investors there are, the relief is the same as if there were only one.
 A person can invest in more than one project and receive relief in respect of each project.
 Relief is only available for expenditure actually incurred.